Last updated on May 16th, 2018

-Neptune is dark and cold and is among the eight planets in the solar system.
-Neptune has some features and characteristics that set it apart from other planets.
+Neptune is a dark and a cold planet.
+It is among the eight planets in the solar system.
+Neptune has some features and characteristics that set it apart from the other planets.
 With these 30 facts about Neptune, let us learn more about it.

 Also read: facts about Uranus

-#11.
-Neptune’s biggest moon: Triton, Neptune’s biggest moon, revolves in opposite direction to that of Neptune’s other moons.
+11. Neptune’s biggest moon: Triton, Neptune’s biggest moon, revolves in an opposite direction to that of Neptune’s other moons.
 It is the only large moon in the solar system that has a retrograde orbit.

-#13.
-No solid surface: because Neptune is a gas giant, there is no solid surface on Neptune for spacecraft to land on the planet.
+13. No solid surface: because Neptune is a gas giant, there is no solid surface on Neptune for a spacecraft to land on the planet.

 Related: facts about Jupiter